This post may contain affiliate links. Please read our disclosure policy.

 Instructions

-- In a small bowl, stir together flour, baking powder, and salt.
+- In a small bowl, stir together the flour, baking powder, and salt.

-- Make the Glaze: Mix powdered sugar with 1 teaspoon lemon juice and drizzle over the cooled muffin.
+- Make the glaze: Whisk the powdered sugar and lemon juice together until smooth, then drizzle the glaze over the cooled muffin.

 Notes